 This is the first so-called whole-business, asset-backed offering for CKE, according to a person familiar with the transaction, who asked not to be identified because terms aren’t public.
 Barclays Plc is arranging the sale for the Carpinteria, California-based company.

 Companies have sold about $50 billion in bonds tied to consumer and business borrowing this year, with deals linked to automobiles accounting for $21 billion in sales, according to data compiled by Bloomberg.
 Issuance of deals that reference unusual collateral such as franchisee fees, wireless cellphone towers and timeshare payments are poised to climb as investors seek out riskier assets with the Federal Reserve holding its benchmark lending rate close to zero into a fifth year.

 Ford Motor Co.
-(F) sold 2.71-year, BBB-rated bonds linked to auto debt, the largest part of asset-backed market, to yield 1.797 percent on March 12, Bloomberg data show.
+(F:US) sold 2.71-year, BBB-rated bonds linked to auto debt, the largest part of asset-backed market, to yield 1.797 percent on March 12, Bloomberg data show.